Use the powerful search feature to find more episodes that you want to listen to!

 And I didn't want to do that either.

-You know, my concerts are going okay, but I could use a little help.
+my consults are going okay, but I could use a little help.

 I might be able to help you.

-I'm more than happy to hop on the ground and 90 minutes later.
+I'm more than happy to hop on the phone.

 I don't know what you're talking about.

 " And so from there I sat down and wrote out the process.

 I was like, "OK, well, if I was going to break this down…If I was going make it teachable, what would it be? "